openedx/edx-documentation/en_us/video/source/video_prereqs.rst

 * Manage ownership of files hosted on YouTube.
 * :ref:`Create a YouTube channel<Create YouTube Channels>` that is linked to your YouTube account for each course.
-* :ref:`Grant management access<Add a Channel Manager>` to each YouTube channel to members of the corresponding course team.
 * Download reports and other analytics that measure views.

 Video administrators also work with course teams and the edX media team to